VSnow1988/CS465-470-Fullstack/README.md

-# CS465
+# CS465 & CS470
 SNHU CS465 - Full Stack Development I
+SNHU CS470 - Full Stack Development II

-# Final Project:
+## Final Projects:
- A MEAN-stack website for a fictional travel agency using an client-facing Express Handlebars site, REST API, and Angular admin site with a software design document.
+ 1. A MEAN-stack website for a fictional travel agency using an client-facing Express Handlebars site, REST API, and Angular admin site with a software design document.
+ 2. A video explaining cloud hosting with AWS and a website successfully using the services to host a full-stack web application.

-# Reflection Journal
+## Reflection Journal

 - Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).